 The Cessna 152 has been a primary trainer for The Ohio State University for the past 25 years.
 The airplane itself is regarded as being one of the best trainers ever built, and more pilots have trained in the Cessna 150/152 than any other airplane.
 Many pilots regard the Cessna 152 as being very easy to fly, very forgiving, and able to withstand those “less than perfect” landings that do occasionally happen as a new student begins their training.

 The Cessna 152 has two seats, and a single Lycoming engine capable of producing 110 horsepower.
 The airplane will cruise around 100 miles per hour, and with a 26 gallon fuel capacity, it has a range of approximately 350 miles.
-Ohio State’s Cessna 152’s are all certified for day and night operations and are normally used for private pilot training.
+Ohio State’s Cessna 152 is certified for day and night operations and is typically used for spin demonstration to private pilot students and CFI candidate spin training.

 The Cessna 172 is the most popular flight training airplane to have ever been built.
 Production started in 1956 and still continues today.
 Over 50,000 have been delivered, and this airplane has one of the best safety records of any airplane, ever.
 The Cessna 172 has been used as a trainer, a family airplane, a business airplane, and has even been used by the United States Air Force for their training purposes.

 Ohio State's fleet of Cessna 172’s are used for private pilot training, instrument pilot training, and commercial pilot training, as well as currency training and introductory flights.
-Like its smaller sister the Cessna 152, the Cessna 172 is made out of aluminum and has a 160 horsepower Lycoming engine.
+Like its smaller sister the Cessna 152, the Cessna 172 is made out of aluminum and has either a 160 or 180 horsepower Lycoming engine.
 The Cessna 172 can cruise as high as 130 miles per hour, has four seats, and with a total of 40 gallons of fuel, the airplane can travel up to 500 miles.
-All of Ohio State’s Cessna 172’s are equipped with IFR-approved GPS units.
+All of Ohio State’s Cessna 172’s are equipped with IFR-approved GPS units and a majority are equipped with Garmin's G1000 avionics suite.

 The Piper PA-28R-201, or Piper Arrow serves as the complex training aircraft for the Ohio State flight school.
 By definition, a complex airplane has retractable landing gear, flaps, and an adjustable pitch propeller.
 These planes are equipped the airplanes with the Avidyne glass cockpit displays, a Garmin 650 & 430, as well as research equipment to test Angle of Attack equipment for the FAA.